emergenceland/UniMUD/README.md

 ### Deploying to a testnet
 Select the Testnet NetworkType on the **NetworkManager** or create your own NetworkData ScriptableObject in the project window and link it.

+### Limitations
+- Does not support setters for individual table values on contracts (must set the entire table every time)
+- Does not support pop or push array functions on contracts

 ## Future work
 - Indexer
 - Caching/persistence